 Commerce-only predictions, for clients who record user purchases (requires integration with the Purchase API):

 - The expected order value if a purchase occurs in the next week

 - The probability of a user making a purchase over the next 1, 7, or 30 days

-- The total revenue from all predicted purchases over the next 30 or 365 days
+- The total revenue from all predicted purchases over the next 30 days

 Predictions for commerce and media organizations: